JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

 Type changing
 -------------

-Schema customization can be used to perform a limited amount of *type changing*, although this is limited by the fact that a changed type must be in the same *domain* as the original type.
-For example integers types must be changed to integer types, temporal types to temporal types, and so on.
+Schema customization may be used to perform some *type changing*, although this is limited by the fact that a changed type must be in the same *domain* as the original type.
+For example, integers types must be changed to integer types, temporal types to temporal types, and so on.

-The most common requirement is for geometry attributes.
+The most common change type requirement is for geometry attributes.
 In many cases the underlying dataset does not have the necessary metadata to report the specific type (Point, LineString, Polygon, and so on) of a geometry attribute.
 The automatic schema mapping would result in an element definition similar to the following:

 .. code-block:: xml